hasmikk/task/README.md

 To set up the application clone the source code from the repository into a local directory and run <code> composer update</code>.

-Database can be created by exporting the sql dump of running the migrations.
+Database can be created by exporting the sql dump or running the migrations.

-In order to set up the script which is sending emails call  <code>./yii cron/send-mail</code> action.
+In order to run  the script which is sending emails call  <code>./yii cron/send-mail</code> action.